 Wines to Pair With Baked Ham

 There are a number of different pairings to suit a classic wood-smoked Christmas ham.
 If you’re in the mood for a red—opt for a Shiraz full of juicy ripe fruits, oak, and spice.
 Shiraz pairs particularly well with a glazed ham (think a honey-marmalade glaze—yum!) as it adds depth of flavour and balances sweetness.
+Of for those going sober this year, try it with an Alcohol Removed Shiraz, for the same great flavour pairing minus the alcohol or the hangover!

 If you’re a white drinker, the sweet pineapple and tropical-fruit characteristics in an unwooded Verdelho will provide a satisfying contrast with the salty, savoury nature of the ham.